Fiserv/banking-hub/docs/response-codes.md

 # Response Codes

-For API request to Integrated Banking server, a standard HTTP status code along with the EFX status code is returned in the response message.
+An API request to Integrated Banking server returns a standard HTTP status code along with the EFX status code in the response message.

 ## HTTP Status Codes